Yordi-Dereje/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-a read me for the 0x06 project
+a read me on 0x06